NapatTrongnukul/IoT_BMS/README.md

   What I've done: Created two functions on arduino to determine the operation mode of battery and to make an look-up table of battery voltage VS SoC, to determine the battery voltage with respective to a certain value of SoC.
   Results: two function of "updateBattStatus" and "BattSOClookup"
   Problem: It is very hard to compare float value of battery SoC with the integer values in the lookup table, if I use for loop to determine the value on by one, it take a lot of time to finish.
 So the best decision is to use "round" function to converter float to integer so I can compare the calculated SoC with the valued in look-up table.

+Week 5: Mar 28- April 4
+- SW-2.2 Function BattCurrCal() --> Determine the charging current of the battery according to the PV generation
+- SW-2.3 Function BattParamCal()--> Determine SOC, DOD, SOH, Temperature, Battery Charging current, Battery Discharging current
+What I've done: Created two functions on arduino to determine the charging current and SOC, DOD and SOH of battery
+Problem: no problem since the process of these two functions are very similar to the function of "updateBattStatus" so the problem that I found is the same as I found previously.

+Week 6: April 4- April 11
+- SW-3.1 Function UpdateDisplay() --> Update all the calculated values into the LCD screen What I've done: Created a function to display charging current aSOC, DOD, SOH Temperature of battery on LCD screen via SPI communication
+Problem:
+1) There are a lot of conflicts in LCD screen library because different vendors created different library files and command function.
+So, it took me quite some time to find the library that matches the LDC I brought and make it works.
+2) To update the LCD screen every 2 second, I found that it is more effective to put the "myGLCD.print" function in the void loop than creating a seperated function .This is because there are a lot of variables that needs to be updated in real time.
+3) There is no way to know precisely the coordinate to put my text on the screen.
+So, I used trial and error to adjust the coordinate, which again, took a lot of time.